zhutchens1/g3groups/readme.md

  2. Use a k-d tree to identify pairs of nearest-neighbor potential groups.
  3. For every nearest-neighbor pair, check if the pair should be merged into a single group:
 *  Depending on the group finding selection, compute the integrated r-band absolute magnitude, integrated stellar mass, or integrated baryonic mass  of all member galaxies belonging to the pair.
-*  Compute 99th percentile of relative projected radii and relative velocties of galaxies belonging to giant+dwarf groups of similar integrated luminosity or mass.
+*  Compute 99th percentile of relative (to group center)  projected radii and relative velocties of galaxies belonging to giant+dwarf groups of similar integrated luminosity or mass.
 These values are drawn from a fit as shown below.
      <img src="images/itercombboundaries.jpeg"/>
 * If all individual galaxies shared between the two potential groups can fit within those radii/velocities, we merge them together into a single group.
- 4. Repeat from (2) until the dwarf-only group catalog has converged, when the potential groups are no longer merging between interations.
+ 4. Repeat from (2) until the dwarf-only group catalog has converged, when the potential groups are no longer merging between iterations.

 After iterative combination has finished, we have a complete set of groups.
 The multiplicity function for luminosity-selected groups in ECO and RESOLVE-B is shown below.